Akinori-F-Ebihara/LLR_saturation_problem/README.md

 <img src ="./Conceptual_figure_LLRsaturation.png" width=100%>
 </div>

-All the outputs are used to compute the multiplet cross entropy loss if applicable, while the last two feature vectors out of the $t_e$ number of the outputs (corresponding to the two subsampled feature vectors with length $N$ and $N+1$ in the figure above) are used to compute the TANDEM formula.
+All the outputs are used to compute the multiplet cross-entropy loss if applicable, while the last two feature vectors out of the $t_e$ number of the outputs (corresponding to the two subsampled feature vectors with length $N$ and $N+1$ in the figure above) are used to compute the TANDEM formula.

 ## Fixed Parameters
-To have a fair comparison of our proposed models and baselines, the parameters in the table below are fixed and used in all the models.
-All other hyperparameters are independently optimized with Optuna framework.
+The parameters in the table are fixed and used in all the models in order to have a fair comparison of our proposed models and baselines.
+All other hyperparameters are independently optimized with the Optuna framework.
 | Parameter | Sequential Gaussian  | SiW  | UCF101 | HMDB51 |
 | :---:   | :---: | :---:   | :---: | :---:   |
 | LSTM dim. | 64 | 256 | 256 | 256